melparker101/OvaMap/OvaMap_info.md

 The process for downloading the data is as follows (For more information see the [G1/README.md](https://github.com/melparker101/OvaMap/tree/main/prepare_datasets/G1) file):

 1. Download the SRA data and metadata

-- Download the SRA metadata tables using EDirect (official NCBI software)
-- Also download the SRA metadata tables using pysradb (these include extra columns we need for filtering)
-- Filter pysradb metadata tables
-- Prefetch SRA files in rescomp (we need an internet connection)
-- Convert to fastq using fasterq-dump
-- Reformat SRA tables for later use
-- Compress fastq files

 2. Rename files ready for cellranger
 3. Run cell ranger
 4. Move cell ranger files and SRA tables to ovaMap directory
 5. Create Seurat objects using cellranger output counts and metadata

 Once the data is all downloaded, processed with CellRanger and organised into the relevant directories, use the [execute_hypoMap_datasets.R](https://github.com/lsteuernagel/hypoMap_datasets/blob/main/R/execute_hypoMap_datasets.R) hypoMap script.
 Info from their github: